All Episodes

 Appreciate it.

-If you want to be a part of this extravaganza, so you've got the Obamagate explosion that's happening right before our eyes, it is amazing to watch the mob, the media, the liars, the propagandists, the s you know, those that peddle in conspiracy theories and hoaxes and slander and besmirchment, and that have been wrong for over three years.
+It is amazing to watch the mob, the media, the liars, the propagandists, those that peddle in conspiracy theories and hoaxes and slander and besmirchment and that have been wrong for over three years.

 And they missed what is the biggest abuse of power corruption scandal in history.

-We learned a lot this week, for example, uh as it relates to, let's see, Rick Rennell declassifying the list of Obama officials.
+We learned a lot this week, for example, as it relates to, let's see, Rick Rinnell declassifying the list of Obama officials.

-You know, we got forty-eight unmask uh unmasking requests, 39 individuals, including Biden, Samantha Power 7, James Clapper.
+You know, we got 48 unmasking requests, 39 individuals, including Biden, Samantha Power 7, James Clapper.

-All of these what what why would they be unmasking in in these numbers?
+All of these, why would they be unmasking in these numbers and the dates that match up?

 Dennis McDonough on January 5th, Joe Biden on January 12th, both important dates in this timeline.

-Um now, how is this all gonna impact 2020?
+Now, how is this all going to impact 2020?

-Senator Senator Lindsey Graham uh starting hearings on the third of June.
+Senator Lindsey Graham starting hearings on the 3rd of June.

-Grassley Johnson, they are gonna continue their investigation.
+Grassley Johnson, they are going to continue their investigation.

-Uh the mob and the media, they just say, oh, it's uh unmasking is fine.
+The mob and the media, they just say, oh, it's unmasking is fine.

-Forty-eight separate unmaskings from election day through January of 2017, election day 20 uh 16.
+48 separate unmaskings from Election Day through January of 2017, Election Day 2016.

 That's a lot of it.

-Uh then we're gonna play Joe Biden lying, and then let's play John Brennan uh attacking Rick Rennell for telling the truth and letting us see it for ourselves.
+Then we're going to play Joe Biden lying, and then let's play John Brennan attacking Rick Rinnell for telling the truth and letting us see it for ourselves.

 So you did not know that it would be General Flynn when you asked to unmask these conversations.

-I mean, this is three and a half years ago, so I don't I don't remember the specific uh reports in question.
+I mean, this is three and a half years ago, so I don't remember the specific reports in question.

 When you were director of national intelligence, did you see any direct evidence of collusion between General Flynn or any Trump campaign official with the Russians?